Chris Martin: Net worth, earnings from Coldplay and how he spends it

 When he joined forces with California-based Swiss-made watch brand Skywatch on the limited-edition Skywatch X Love Button in December 2022, part of the proceeds went to the non-profit organisation called Love Button Global Movement.

-The donation to the organisation, which works with other groups for the upliftment of society and spreading kindness, was reportedly around USD 250,000 (INR 2 crore approx.).
+The donation to the organisation, which works with other groups for the upliftment of society and spreading kindness, was reportedly around USD 250,000.

 “I’m really happy to be involved with this collaboration between Skywatch and Love Button for these great watches, and I believe very much in the causes which will benefit from it,” Martin said about the collaboration and its goal.